 - Engaging in other high-risk behaviors

 - Withdrawal symptoms and/or cravings

 Benzo withdrawal symptoms vary in severity depending on abuse history and other factors.
 It is common for people to experience “rebound” symptoms, which are symptoms the drug initially treated but have now returned more aggressively.
 Rebound anxiety and rebound insomnia are two examples of these symptoms that tend to make those experiencing them so distressed and agitated that they contemplate abusing benzos again.
-Luckily, there are medications provided in medical detox that can help with these symptoms.
-Other common symptoms accompanied by benzo withdrawal include headaches, poor concentration and irritability.
+However, there are medications provided in medical detox that can help with these symptoms.
+In addition, other common symptoms accompanied by benzo withdrawal include headaches, poor concentration, and irritability.

 Benzo withdrawal symptoms may include (NCBI):

 - Increased tension and anxiety